62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

 Top 5 User Interface (UI) Website Design Trends

-We have covered the key characteristics of modern website design and the data-backed reasons to invest in one.
+You now know the key characteristics of modern web design and the data-backed reasons to invest.

 One of its most prevalent elements is negative space.

-Purposeful and tasteful use of negative space can not only make a website stand out from the crowd, it can also make it much easier to navigate as it is visually lighter.
+Purposeful and tasteful use of negative space can make a website stand out from the crowd and facilitate easy navigation.,

-Negative space can accentuate product descriptions and CTAs, highlighting a path that will lead your visitors to conversions.
+Use negative space to accentuate your product descriptions and CTAs, highlighting a path that will lead your visitors to key conversion points.

 Apple is one of the companies that pioneered negative space in web design.
 Note how the images of the laptops and the blue-colored CTAs instantly draw your attention.